precice/community-training/fsi-workflow/01_solidMesh/tasks.md

  ---

- # Step 1: Mesh of Fluid domain
+ # Step 1: Mesh of Solid domain

  In this section we'll generate the **Solid Mesh** using **FreeCAD** version *0.21.2*.